RubenNijhuis/Philosophers/README.md

-# Basic-C-Template
+# Philosophers
-👨🏽‍🍳 Basic project template for general C projects
+🧐  Philosophers is a project to test and practice multithreading

 ## Structure
 ```
-/- Basic-C-Template
-    /- Assets
+/- Philo
-        # Any assets like images or text files can be put here
     /- bin
         # output binaries are put here and not committed
     /- include